metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

        -i|input                       CSV file

      Options:

+       -generate-primary-key          Generates a primary key if absent.
+Use --primary-key-name to set its name.
+       -primary-key-name              Sets the name for the primary key.
+Must be a single, non-array field.
-       -primary-key                   Name of the field that you want to use as identifier (MUST BE NON-ARRAY) -sep|separator                 Delimiter character for CSV files [;] e.g., --sep $'\t' -set-primary-key               To force inserting a primary key (in case your CSV does not have one).
-The name will be set with --primary-key
+       -sep|separator                 Delimiter character for CSV files [;] e.g., --sep $'\t'

      Generic Options;
        -debug                         Print debugging (from 1 to 5, being 5 max)